Comanche history: Rise and fall: nineteenth century

 In 1805, the governor of Louisiana James Wilkinson said the Comanche were "the most powerful nation of savages on this continent."
 The Comanche controlled 200000 sqmi of the Great Plains, possessed a marketable commodity with their large herds of horses, and relied on the seemingly inexhaustible herds of bison for subsistence.
 A smallpox epidemic had thinned their numbers in 1780-1781.
 Reoccurrences of smallpox and other European diseases would continue to cause a decline in their numbers, but they still numbered about 20,000 as their population was bolstered by captives adopted into the tribe.
-(In 1822, the Mexican government estimated that the Comanche had 2,500 captives among their numbers, and that was not counting a sizeable number of persons who had voluntarily joined the tribe.
-An 1828 estimate claimed 900 captives among the Comanches.)
+In 1823, the Mexican government estimated that the eastern Comanche had 2,500 captives among their numbers, and that was not counting a sizeable number of persons who had voluntarily joined the tribe.
+An estimate from the early 1830s claimed 500 to 600 not counting Native Americans in slavery.
 In 1790 the Comanche added new Native American partners: 2,000 Kiowa and Kiowa-Apache joined them as allies in Comancheria.
 The peace agreements with the Spanish remained mostly effective, keeping a delicate balance between "accommodation and antagonism."
 The Spanish continued to give gifts and hospitality to the Comanche.
 The French were gone after 1803 when they sold Louisiana to the United States.